Knowledge · German medtech

 4. Investigational Device Exemption (IDE) then PMA.
 Required when significant-risk clinical study is needed.
 IDE granted to conduct the study, PMA filed on completion.

 Pathway selection is FDA regulatory counsel work.
-The marketing work is to surface the selected pathway, the named timeline, and the US clinical-evidence position in the US-facing materials so the US procurement reader, the US KOL, and the US payer can be brought along in parallel with the submission.
+The marketing work is to surface the selected pathway, the named timeline, and the US clinical-evidence position in the US-facing materials so the US procurement buyer, the US KOL, and the US payer can be brought along in parallel with the submission.

 FDA PATHWAY DISTRIBUTION, GERMAN MEDTECH 62% 510(k) 14% DE NOVO 18% PMA 6% IDE-PMA